 The first tournament in 1987 was hosted by Australia and New Zealand, with 16 nations taking part, all of which were automatically entered due to status within the World Rugby governing body.

-As the game has grown, the tournament has also grown, initially starting with 16 nations taking part, but since 1999, twenty nations have competed at the finals, with the format remaining for the next two World Cup’s in 2019 and 2023 at least.
+As the game has grown, the tournament has also grown, initially starting with 16 nations taking part, but since 1999, twenty nations have competed at the finals, with the format remaining until the 2023 tournament.
+From 2027, the World Cup will be expanded to 24 teams with six groups for four teams and an additional knockout round, a round of 16, following the pool stage.

 William Webb Ellis